leaseq/api-docs/applications/post.md

     "type": "string | required | The application type - business, consumer, corporate, nonprofit, municipal", "total_amount": "number | required | The total amount", "remote_id": "string | optional | An optional identifier that can be set to correlate LeaseQ applications with entities in other systems.
-This field is searchable in the LeaseQ dashboard",
+This field is searchable in the LeaseQ dashboard", "equipment_type": "string | optional | The category of the application's equipment (see below)",

     "products": [{
         "product_code": "string | required | The product code",